DaRUS - the Data Repository of the University of Stuttgart

 DaRUS is the place to archive, share and publish the research data, scripts and codes of the members and partners of the University of Stuttgart.

-DaRUS is based on the OpenSource Software DataVerse and offers university groups (institutes, working groups, SFBs, projects) the possibility to maintain their own data universes with their own search criteria and description options.
+DaRUS is based on the OpenSource Software DataVerse and offers university groups (institutes, working groups, SFBs, projects) and their partners the possibility to maintain their own data universes with their own search criteria and description options.
 The data sets are described in such a way that they are easy to find and share.
 An API offers the possibility to automate the upload and the access to the data.
 The data sets do not have to be published, but can be easily quoted and made available to the public with a DOI.
 In this way, not only can the requirements of funding organizations or journals be met, but important research results within a research group can also be made visible and usable in the long term.
 In addition to the production system, DemoDaRUS offers a test environment in which the functionalities of DaRUS can be experimented with.

 News